sabaiitj/Reddit-Post-Classification/README.md

 - My recommendations based on the analysis for a new post-

-    1. Post in a subreddit with high subscriber count.
+    1. Post in a subreddit with high subscriber count.Tag as many high value subreddits as possible.
-    2. The author's karma(link and comment) matters!(Eternal truth)
+    2. The author's karma(link and comment) matters!(Eternal truth).
+The company should employ an author with high karma
     3. Have a decent title length
     4. Politics, games, funny,mademesmile,antiwork etc are popular topics.
 Tag them in your post.
     5. Ask family, friends,co-workers and acquaintances to upvote your post.
-Try upvoting using bots??
+Try upvoting using bots if you want.

 ---